kszucher/graphboard/README.md

 Instead of writing complex state machine code manually, Graphboard provides a visual canvas where you design logic using connected nodes and simple conditional rules.
 Graphboard automatically generates clean, executable Python scripts in real time and validates them instantly on the backend.

 ### 🚀 Project Status & R&D Evolution
-This repository serves as a personal, non-commercial full-stack R&D exploration and engineering showcase for full-stack AI system design.
+This repository serves as a personal, non-commercial R&D exploration and engineering showcase for full-stack AI system design.
 It builds directly upon ideas from a previous project (**Mapboard**), introducing two core architectural evolutions:
-* **Backend Stack:** Migrated from Nest.js/Node.js to a Python/FastAPI ecosystem.
+* **Backend Stack:** Migrated from Nest.js/Node.js to a Python/FastAPI/SQLAlchemy ecosystem.
-* **Execution Strategy:** Direct 1-Layer Node-to-LangGraph AST translation mapping visual primitives 1:1 to executable LangGraph state machines.

-*This project serves as a showcase of advanced conversational state control, real-time visual-to-code translation layer design, and complex React/FastAPI architecture.*
+* **Evolution of R&D Focus**: The project has migrated away from client-side graph builder capabilities to a **Backend-Only AI-driven mutation model**.
+The graph structure is edited programmatically via structured `GraphOperation` patches processed on the backend, preparing the pipeline for native AI Copilot-driven workflow orchestration.

 ---